kodell-64/Task-Keeper/README.md

 ## Setup

 Create a mysql database and user.
-The code currently expects a 'jg' database name and databse username.
-Change as you wish.
+The code currently expects a 'jgdb' database name and 'jg' database username.
+Default password used is 'jgpass'.
+Change as desired.

-Import mysql/db_export.txt into your mysql db with mysql -u jg jg -p < mysql/db_export.txt
+Import mysql/db_export.txt into your mysql db with mysql -u jg jgdb -p < mysql/db_export.txt

 Build the Golang binary with 'go build process.go'.
 This will produce the runnable binary named 'process'.

 ## Run

-Start the application with './process'.
+Start the application by executing './process' within your shell.
 Browse to http://localhost:8000 to begin using Task Keeper.

+## Usage

+One can create, edit, mark-as-complete and delete tasks.